Guitar Fretboard Diagram, String by String

-For a first approach toward the full guitar fretboard diagram, let's divide our fretboard into individual strings.
-This will give us a better grasp when we put it all together.
+For a first approach toward the full guitar fretboard diagram, we'll divide our fretboard into individual strings.
+This will give you a better grasp when we put it all together.

 Yet, most of the music we play and hear is based on other scales: namely major scales and minor scales.
 Let's take a look at how these are organized along the strings.